 Verifying it works

 Option 1: Press Win + R, type tpm.msc, and hit Enter.
-The TPM Management console should show "The TPM is ready for use" with Status: OK.
+TPM Management should show that the TPM is ready for use.

-Option 2: Download PC Health Check from Microsoft and run it.
-The "This PC meets Windows 11 requirements" result confirms TPM 2.0 is detected.
+Option 2: Download PC Health Check from Microsoft.
+The Windows 11 requirements check should detect TPM 2.0.

 Option 3: Open Windows Security and go to Device Security.
-You should see Security processor details with TPM 2.0 listed and Attestation showing as Ready.
+Security processor details should list TPM 2.0 and Attestation as ready.

 What works